PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 To begin with, the first thing the user will be taken to, when the application starts up for the first time, will be a page that will offer him to either register if he doesn't have an account yet, or to log in if he already has one.

 To do so, we will create a new page named `AuthPage`.
-You can use the following shortcut just by typing `stl` or `stf` then press enter in VsCode
+You can use the following shortcut just by typing `stl` or `stf` then press enter in VSCode

 ![Shortcut](./.assets/shortcut_stl.png)